This post may contain affiliate links. Please see my full disclosure policy for more details.

 Step 2.
 Add your fragrance oil and cinnamon.
 Normally when adding a powder to a soap base, I would recommend first mixing that powder with a little bit of vegetable glycerine in order to keep the powder from clumping and not mixing properly when added to the soap base.
 However, because of the high glycerine content of this soap base, you can add the cinnamon straight to the soap base!
 I sprinkled cinnamon in a little at a time and stirred until I could smell it in the base–when all was said and done, I added a total of about two teaspoons of cinnamon.

 Step 3.
 Pour your soap base into your soap mold and allow to cool.
 You may consider spritzing some rubbing alcohol over your freshly poured soap base to minimize the bubbles that like to form in hot base.
+And voila!
+Your gingerbread man soap is done!

 P.S.
 DISCLOSURE: I was not compensated to write this post; however, I did receive a free sample of Stephenson’s African Black Soap base for use in this project.
 Rest assured, I only endorse products and brands I use, trust, and would recommend to a friend and will only ever provide my 100% honest feedback when using and reviewing samples!
 This post contains affiliate links, meaning I will receive a small commission on products purchased through these links at no extra cost to you.
 Please see my FAQs and disclosure policy for more information.
-Thank you for supporting Essentially Eclectic! :)
+Thank you for your support! :)